-For Each construct executes a block of statements once for each element in a collection.
+For Each executes a block of statements one time for each element in a collection.

-It is best used where you can safely disregard factors such as the size and order of the collection.
+It is best used where you can safely ignore qualities, for example, the dimensions and configuration of the collection.

 See For Each Statement for more information.

-For most loop constructs, ViviFire supports statements that appear inside the loop but are executed outside of it.
+For most loop constructs, ViviFire lets you write statements that are in the loop but execute externally.

-When %DONE clause is executed only if the body of the loop in which it appears executed fully and exited normally.
+When DONE executes only if the body of the loop executed fully and completed as usual.

-When %NONE clause is executed only if the body of the loop was never entered.
+When NONE executes only if the body of the loop did not start.